dxcamps/MicrosoftIntelIoTCamp/HOLs/readme.md

 Planning your Azure Resources
 ---

 [Microsoft Azure](http://azure.com) provides an incredibly powerful and flexible backend for your IoT solutions.
-In this lab, we will configure a robust collection of services to mimic the real world solutions you may implement your self.
+In this lab, we will configure a robust collection of services to mimic the real world solutions you may implement yourself.
 With the number of services we will configure, it is helpful to first understand what those services are, and to gather the configuration details we will need for them in advance.
 Having done so, the configuraiton of the services themselves will be much easier.
 By being consitent on how we organize our resources as well as where we deploy them and how we name them, our job of working with them and managing them is made much simpler.

 The following diagram provides an overview of the architecture we will be implementing: